-MOMS EVERYWHERE SHARE their wisdom with their kids every day—and many of those lessons are financial.
-It was probably Ben Franklin's mom, after all, who taught him that "a penny saved is a penny earned."
+MOMS SHARE THEIR WISDOM with their kids every day—and many of those lessons are financial.
+It was probably Ben Franklin's mom, after all, who taught him that "a penny saved is a penny earned.”
+Based on the great responses we got in this video, the financial lessons our moms teach us tend to stick with us—they even help to shape our financial lives as adults.
+Take a listen.
+Then share your mom’s best financial advice, using the hashtag #momsknowbest on Twitter.
+And follow @MerrillLynch for more tips and insights every day.

 3 Questions to Ask Your Advisor